survivejs/react-book/manuscript/05_react_and_flux.md

 Note that it is convenient to operate on the API using your browser developer tools.
 For instance in Chrome you can see the state of the storages through the *Resources* tab. *Console* tab allows you to perform direct operations on the data.
 You can even use `storage.key` and `storage.key = 'value'` shorthands for quick modifications.

 `localStorage` and `sessionStorage` can use up to 10 MB of data combined.
-Even though they are well supported there are certain corner cases that may yield interesting failures.
+Even though they are well supported, there are certain corner cases with interesting failures.
 These include running out of memory at Internet Explorer (fails silently) and failing altogether at Safari private mode.
 It is possible to work around these glitches, though.

 T> You can support Safari private mode by trying to write into `localStorage` first.
 If that fails, you can use in-memory store instead or just let the user know about the situation.
 See [Stack Overflow](https://stackoverflow.com/questions/14555347/html5-localstorage-error-with-safari-quota-exceeded-err-dom-exception-22-an) for details.

 ### Implementing a Wrapper for `localStorage`

 To keep things simple and manageable we can implement a little wrapper for `storage`.
 It will wrap all of these complexities.
-Given the API operates over strings and it is convenient to store objects we'll deal with serialization here using `JSON.parse` and `JSON.stringify`.
+The API expects strings.
+As objects are convenient, we'll use `JSON.parse` and `JSON.stringify` for serialization.

-In a more serious case it could be a good idea to use a library such as [localForage](https://github.com/mozilla/localForage) to hide all the complexity.
+It could be a good idea to use a library such as [localForage](https://github.com/mozilla/localForage) to hide all the complexity.
 You could even integrate it behind this little interface of ours.
-All we need are just `storage.get(k)` and `storage.set(k, v)` as seen in the implementation below:
+We need just `storage.get(k)` and `storage.set(k, v)` as seen in the implementation below:

 **app/libs/storage.js**